Country overview: Portugal

 Treatments for HIV and AIDS, HBV and HCV are included in the National Health Service of Portugal and are available for free.

-Portugal remains an important transit point of international drug trafficking for many drugs, but particularly for cocaine from Brazil and Bolivia.
-Heroin seized in Portugal comes from the Netherlands and Pakistan.
-Cannabis products come from South Africa and Morocco.
+Portugal remains an important transit point of international drug trafficking for many drugs, but particularly for cocaine.
+The majority of illicit substances enter Portugal via sea routes, while land (from Spain) and air routes are used to a lesser extent.
+In 2012 most cocaine was trafficked from Argentina and Brazil.
+Heroin and ecstasy seized in Portugal come from the Netherlands.
+Cannabis products come from Morocco.
 A large proportion of the drugs seized in Portugal is destined for the European market; for example, cocaine is mainly destined for Spain.

-As in the previous 10 years, the highest number of seizures involved cannabis resin (3 093 in 2011), followed by cocaine and heroin (1 385 and 1 169 respectively).
-The number of herbal cannabis (liamba) and ecstasy seizures continues to be much lower.
-However, an increasing trend in the number of seizures of all drugs, except heroin and ecstasy, can be observed in the last six years, compared to the first half of the decade.
+As in the previous 10 years, the highest number of seizures involved cannabis resin (3 298 in 2012; 3 093 in 2011), followed by cocaine and heroin (1 238 and 971 respectively).
+The number of herbal cannabis (liamba) and ecstasy seizures continued to be lower, but an increase in the number of seizures was reported in 2012, compared to 2011.
+The numbers of heroin and cocaine seizures declined in 2012 and were the lowest registered since 2002 and 2005 respectively.

-In 2011 a total of 13 076 people were reported to be involved in drug-law offences.
-Cannabis-related offences accounted for the biggest share at 65.6 %, followed by cocaine-related offences at 9.1 % and heroin-related offences at 8.8 %.
+In 2012 a total of 14 779 people were reported to be involved in drug-law offences.
+The majority of drug-law offenders were linked to cannabis-related offences (69.2 %), followed by cocaine-related offences (9.2 %) and heroin-related offences (7.5 %).

 The main drug law in Portugal is Decree Law 15/93 of 22 January, which defines the legal regime applicable to the trafficking and consumption of narcotic drugs and psychoactive substances.

-Drug trafficking may incur a sentence of one to 12 years’ imprisonment, depending on specific criteria, one of them being the nature of the substance supplied.
+Drug trafficking may incur a sentence of one to five or four to 12 years’ imprisonment, depending on specific criteria, one of them being the nature of the substance supplied.
 The penalty is reduced for users who sell drugs to finance their own consumption.
-The Portuguese legal framework on drugs changed in November 2000 with the adoption of Law 30/2000, in place since July 2001, which decriminalised illicit drug use and related acts, but maintained drug use as an illicit behaviour and also maintained the illegal status of all drugs included in the relevant United Nations Conventions.
-However, a person caught in possession of a small quantity of drugs for personal use (established by law, this shall not exceed the quantity required for average individual consumption over a period of 10 days), where there is no suspicion of involvement in drug trafficking, will be evaluated by a local Commission for Dissuasion of Drug Addiction, composed of a lawyer, a doctor and a social worker.
+The Portuguese legal framework on drugs changed in November 2000 with the adoption of Law 30/2000, in place since July 2001, which decriminalised illicit drug use and related acts, but maintained drug use as an illegal behaviour, with respect to all drugs included in the relevant United Nations conventions.
+However, a person caught in possession of a small quantity of drugs for personal use (established by law, this shall not exceed the quantity required for average individual consumption over a period of 10 days), where there is no suspicion of involvement in drug trafficking, will be evaluated by a local Commission for the Dissuasion of Drug Addiction, composed of a lawyer, a doctor and a social worker.
 Sanctions can be applied, but the main objective is to explore the need for treatment and to promote healthy recovery.

 - To contribute to an appropriate and efficient international and European strategy for the world drug problem, with regards to demand and supply reduction and which includes the fight against illicit trafficking and money laundering.

-- To provide Portuguese society with better information about the phenomenon of drugs and drug addiction, as well as the dangers of particular drugs, from a preventive perspective.
+- To provide Portuguese society with better information about the phenomenon of drugs and drug addiction, and the dangers of particular drugs, from a preventive perspective.